cht8687/TSA/readme.md

 This can be a new [To-Do mvc app](https://github.com/tastejs/todomvc) in Flux world to demostrate event based library e.g: Flux, Redux, Reflux, etc.

+## Why do up and down?

+The ultimate $1.4 million TSA app definitely has the copy right thing, we can't do left and right directions.

 ## Installation

 ```